How to Soothe a Sunburn

 Sunburn Tip #3: Hydrate Inside, Out

-Hydrated skin is happy skin and that hydration starts from within.
-The skin needs to stay nourished on the inside and out in order to repair itself after getting sunburned.
-According to The Skin Cancer Foundation, burns draw a lot of fluid from the body.
+Hydrated skin is happy skin, and that hydration starts from within.
+The skin needs to stay nourished on the inside and out in order to alleviate itchy, flaky skin and repair itself after getting sunburned.
+According to The Skin Cancer Foundation, burns draw fluid from the body.
 Be sure to drink extra water and watch out for signs of dehydration in the initial days following the sunburn.

 Sunburn Tip #4: Seek Shade

 It may seem obvious, but it’s vital to move out of the sun as soon as you notice any symptoms of sunburn.
-It takes the burn up to six hours to fully develop on the skin’s surface, which is why you don't always notice your sunburned skin until after you've gone home at the end of a long day outdoors.
-If you notice you're starting to burn, reach for sunscreen and seek shade under an UV-ray blocking umbrella.
-Or, better yet, head indoors.
+It takes a burn up to six hours to fully develop on the skin’s surface, which is why you don't always notice your sunburned skin until after you've gone home at the end of a long day outdoors.
+If you notice you're starting to burn, reach for sunscreen with SPF 30 or above, like the La Roche-Posay Anthelios Melt-In Milk Sunscreen with SPF 100, and seek shade under a UV-ray blocking umbrella.
+Your safest bet at that point, though, is to head indoors.

 Is your sunburn particularly intense with symptoms that still persist after trying these options?
 You may want to consider seeing a board-certified dermatologist.
 While sunburns are typically temporary, they can cause long-lasting damage, especially if they’re severe.
-Fact is, just one sunburn can create sun damage on the skin.
-This includes everything from superficial effects like wrinkles and dark spots to more serious side effects like skin cancers.
+The truth is, just one sunburn can create sun damage on the skin.
+This includes everything from wrinkles and dark spots to more serious side effects like skin cancers.